Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 ## Folder Paths

-These are important for navigating through files and executing programs.
+These are used in the terminal, which are important for navigating through files and executing programs.
+They act kind of like links which lead to other folders.

 ### `..`

-This is one directory up from your current path.
+The two-dot ellipsis is short for one directory up from your current path.

 ```
 /home/MyComputer/Desktop> cd ..